 Frequently Asked Questions

 Many of our students share the same thoughts and concerns about enrolling in a UW Oshkosh online degree program.
 Browse our list of FAQs below.
-You can also contact an adviser by telephone at (800) 633-1442 or by email at firstname.lastname@example.org.
+You can also contact an advisor by telephone at (920) 424-3164 or email email@example.com.

 Q: Why choose online at UW Oshkosh?

 Flexibility: You can’t afford for your education to get in the way of your work and other responsibilities.
-Most of our students work full time, and many also have significant family commitments.
-UW Oshkosh online degree programs offer you the flexibility to get your schoolwork online.
-You never have to set foot in a classroom, and you don’t have to plan your work or social responsibilities around a complicated class schedule.
+Most of our students work full time and many also have significant family commitments.
+UW Oshkosh online degree programs offer you the flexibility to complete your schoolwork online.
+You never have to set foot in a classroom and you don’t have to plan your work or social responsibilities around a complicated class schedule.

 Q: What will I be studying and what will I take away from the program?